darenasc/healthcare-hackathon-caremore/README.md

-# healthcare-hackathon-caremore
+# Healthcare Hackathon Caremore

-CareMore System - ProductForge Digital Healthcare Hackathon
+CareMore System - ProductForge Digital Healthcare Hackathon 2020.

 (This is a mockup project)